nivleshc/blog-create-docker-image/README.md

 8. Run
     `make terraform_destroy`

     to delete all resources that were provisioned for this solution.

-Refer to the blog at <workdpress link> for more information.
+Full documentation is available at https://nivleshc.wordpress.com/2023/02/06/build-a-hugo-docker-image-using-aws-codecommit-aws-codebuild-aws-codepipeline-and-amazon-elastic-container-registry/